srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     chmod 700 certGen.sh
     ```

-1. Continue to the **Generate and Configure x.509 CA Certificates using OpenSSL** section below.

 ### Task 4: Generate and Configure x.509 CA Certificates using OpenSSL

-The first x.509 certificates needed are CA and intermediate certificates.
+The first X.509 certificates needed are CA and intermediate certificates.
 These can be generated using the `certGen.sh` helper script by passing the `create_root_and_intermediate` option.

-1. In the cloud shell, run the following command within the `~/certificates` directory of the **Azure Cloud Shell** to generate the CA and intermediate certificates:
+1. In the cloud shell, ensure that you are in the `~/certificates` directory.

+1. At the Cloud Shell command prompt, to generate the CA and intermediate certificates, enter the following command:

     ```sh
     ./certGen.sh create_root_and_intermediate
     ```

-1. The previous command generated a CA Root Certificate named `azure-iot-test-only.root.ca.cert.pem` is located within the `./certs` directory.
+    This command command generates a CA Root Certificate named `azure-iot-test-only.root.ca.cert.pem` and places it in `./certs` directory.

-    Run the following command within the **Azure Cloud Shell** to download this certificate to your local machine so it can be uploaded to DPS.
+1. At the Cloud Shell command prompt, to download the `azure-iot-test-only.root.ca.cert.pem` certificate to your local machine (so it can be uploaded to DPS), enter the following command:

     ```sh
     download ~/certificates/certs/azure-iot-test-only.root.ca.cert.pem
     ```

-1. Navigate to the **Device Provisioning Service** (DPS) named `AZ-220-DPS-{YOUR-INITIALS-AND-CURRENT-DATE}` within the Azure portal.
+1. In the Azure portal, open the **AZ-220-DPS-{YOUR-ID}** Device Provisioning Service.

-1. On the **Device Provisioning Service** blade, click the **Certificates** link under the **Settings** section.
+1. On the **Device Provisioning Service** blade, in the left side navigation menu under **Settings**, click **Certificates**.

-1. On the **Certificates** pane, click the **Add** button at the top to start process of uploading the x.509 CA Certificate to the DPS service.
+1. On the **Certificates** pane, at the top of the blade, click **Add**.

-    > **Note**:  If see an existing certificate, select and delete it.
+    > **Note**:  If you see an existing certificate, select and delete it.

 1. On the **Add Certificate** pane, select the x.509 CA Certificate file in the **Certificate .pem or .cer file** upload field.

     This is the `azure-iot-test-only.root.ca.cert.pem` CA Certificate that was just downloaded.

-1. Enter a logical name for the _Root CA Certificate_ into the **Certificate Name** field.
-For example, `root-ca-cert`
+1. In the **Certificate Name** field, enter **root-ca-cert**

     This name could be the same as the name of the certificate file, or something different.
 This is a logical name that has no correlation to the _Common Name_ within the x.509 CA Certificate.

 1. Click **Save**.

-1. Once the x.509 CA Certificate has been uploaded, the **Certificates** pane will display the certificate with the **Status** of **Unverified**.
+    Once the x.509 CA Certificate has been uploaded, the **Certificates** pane will display the certificate with the **Status** of **Unverified**.
 Before this CA Certificate can be used to authenticate devices to DPS, you will need to verify **Proof of Possession** of the certificate.

-1. To start the process of verifying **Proof of Possession** of the certificate, click on the **CA Certificate** that was just uploaded to open the **Certificate Details** pane for it.
+1. To start the process of verifying Proof of Possession of the certificate, click **root-ca-cert**.

-1. On the **Certificate Details** pane, click on the **Generate Verification Code** button.
+1. On the **Certificate Details** pane, click **Generate Verification Code**.

-1. Copy the newly generated **Verification Code** that is displayed above the _Generate_ button.
+1. Copy the newly generated **Verification Code** value.

     > **Note**:  You will need to leave the **Certificate Details** pane **Open** while you generate the Verification Certificate.
 If you close the pane, you will invalidate the Verification Code and will need to generate a new one.

 1. Open the **Azure Cloud Shell**, if it's not still open from earlier, and navigate to the `~/certificates` directory.

-1. **Proof of Possession** of the CA Certificate is provided to DPS by uploading a certificate generated from the CA Certificate with the **Validate Code** that was just generated within DPS.
+    **Proof of Possession** of the CA Certificate is provided to DPS by uploading a certificate generated from the CA Certificate with the **Validate Code** that was just generated within DPS.
 This is how you provide proof that you actually own the CA Certificate.

-    Run the following command, passing in the **Verification Code**, to create the **Verification Certificate**:
+1. At the Cloud Shell command prompt, to create the **Verification Certificate** (passing in the **Verification Code**), enter the following command:

     ```sh
     ./certGen.sh create_verification_certificate <verification-code>